 Could this happen in Australia with a koala stealing some visitor’s camera and snapping a selfie?
 And given the enormous popularity of funny animal images on social media, what would happen if someone reproduced an image they found as a funny internet meme?

-Nicole Murdoch said the owner of the reproduced image would have a legal position if they never granted rights to allow people to reproduce it.
+The owner of the reproduced image would have a legal position if they never granted rights to allow people to reproduce it.

 ”But If I put a photo on social media, knowing people can “share” that image then there is an argument that I gave consent for the share to occur and thus granted a licence for people to reproduce the image.
 Also, there are exceptions to copyright infringement that allow people to share images without permission from the copyright owner – such as for the purpose of criticism, review or parody etc.